UAE Visa for Green Card Holders 2026 – Complete Guide to Apply Online, On Arrival & Transit Rules

 Pakistani Passport + US Green Card

-UAE visa for Pakistani Green Card holders — Pakistani passport holders must also apply for a pre-approved visa.
+UAE visa for Pakistani US Green Card — Pakistani passport holders must also apply for a pre-approved visa.
 Your US Green Card substantially strengthens the application.
-Approval rates for Pakistani Green Card holders are high when documentation is complete and clean.
+Approval rates for Pakistani individuals holding a US Green Card are high when documentation is complete and clean.

 Filipino, Bangladeshi, and Other South Asian Nationals